Skip to content

 Cost typeLinked toExample

-Shipping / logisticsSpecific batch / outsourcing order"Batch 1 freight from greige warehouse to dye house ¥200"
+Shipping / logistics, expressSpecific batch / outsourcing orderBatch 1 freight from greige warehouse to dye house ¥200

 This is real-world business precision

 Margins in the fabric trade are thin, batches are numerous, and disputes are common.
-A vague "roughly how much" lets dye houses eat 5%–10% of your margin.
+A vague "roughly how much" quietly eats into your margin.
 The system pins every payment to a specific batch with concrete evidence (on-site photos / invoices), so when a dispute arises everything is laid out plainly.

 The Whole Workflow in One Sentence

-├─ Batch 1 greige issue / batch 1 finished-goods return
+├─ Batch 1 material issue / batch 1 stock-in

-├─ Batch 2 greige issue / batch 2 finished-goods return
+├─ Batch 2 material issue / batch 2 stock-in

-Completion & stock-in (detailed yardList: roll number / color / yardage / spec)
+Completion stock-in (detailed yardList: roll number / color / yardage / spec, can import the inspection machine's Excel roll details)

 Module Menu Overview